When it comes to blame in relationships, the biggest culprit is fear. Both men and women feel fear.

 FAULT doesn’t EXIST

-So there is no need to make men wrong just so YOU feel less wrong.
-That’s a form of abuse.
+So there is no need to make men wrong just so that you feel less wrong.
+That’s a form of abuse in itself!

 Depth of Character is Key

 Having the courage to feel makes you real.